-A wide range of basic and clinical URMC Neurology Research opportunities are available through faculty working in departmental units, affiliated research centers and laboratories located on the University Medical Center and River Campuses.
-In prior years, residents have participated in bench research, aspects of ongoing clinical trials, studies involving outcomes and health care utilization, education research as well as writing up clinical cases and a comprehensive review of the literature for publication.
+A wide range of basic and clinical URMC Neurology Research opportunities are available through faculty working in departmental units, affiliated research centers and laboratories located on the University Medical Center and the River Campus.